The blog can be a source of clients for freelancers but here are 5 type of content that shouldn’t be part of a freelancer’s blog

 Anything that you or your company normally doesn’t blog about shouldn’t be part of the blog just out of the blue.
 Focus on a niche of blogging and not on any topic you like exploring over a weekend.

-So if you have a blog about programming, it doesn’t make sense to be sharing about the release of new iPhone.
+So if you have a blog about programming, it doesn’t make sense to be sharing about the release of a new iPhone.
 Again I am not talking about the personal blogs but a freelancers blog who blogs to fetch clients.
-Personal blog can be an exception here.
+A personal blog can be an exception here.

 I know this list is short and it is because there isn’t a lot you shouldn’t be blogging about.
-Finally here is the list of Types Of Content Freelancers Can Blog.
+Finally here is the list of Types Of Content Developers Can Blog.